-- 1 A. Yes, in that it describes and explains how allocations of some overhead expenses are allocated to Spire Missouri through shared services.
-Although the allocation of overheads 2 within Spire Missouri for ISRS and capital projects follows a secondary and more detailed 3 process, my rate case testimony demonstrated how diligent the Company has been to 4 allocate costs properly and in compliance with its existing, Commission-approved cost 5 6 allocation manual (CAM).
-In addition, my rate case testimony in those cases also responded to questions raised around allocations by OPC and their expert witness Ms. 7 Azad.
-8 - 9 Q. HAVE THERE BEEN ANY RECENT FUNDAMENTAL CHANGES TO SPIRE
+Α. 1 Yes, in that it describes and explains how allocations of some overhead expenses are 2 allocated to Spire Missouri through shared services.
+Although the allocation of overheads 3 within Spire Missouri for ISRS and capital projects follows a secondary and more detailed process, my rate case testimony demonstrated how diligent the Company has been to 4 allocate costs properly and in compliance with its existing, Commission-approved cost 5 6 allocation manual (CAM).
+In addition, my rate case testimony in those cases also 7 responded to questions raised around allocations by OPC and their expert witness Ms. 8 Azad.

-10 MISSOURI'S PROCESS FOR ALLOCATING COSTS, INCLUDING OVERHEAD
+9 Q. HAVE THERE BEEN ANY RECENT FUNDAMENTAL CHANGES TO SPIRE 10 MISSOURI'S PROCESS FOR ALLOCATING COSTS, INCLUDING OVERHEAD 11 COSTS, TO CAPITAL PROJECTS?

-11 COSTS, TO CAPITAL PROJECTS? - 12 A. No, the process for allocating costs to ISRS and capital projects for Spire Missouri has not 13 fundamentally changed in at least the last couple of decades.
-I can personally attest that 14 there have not been any significant changes in the process during the five years that I have 15 worked for the Company.
-I am also confident based on my discussions with long term 16 employees familiar with past practices in this area that our current approach for allocating 17 costs to capital projects is consistent with those long standing past practices. - 18 Q. HOW DOES THIS LONG-STANDING PROCESS FOR ALLOCATING COSTS 19 TO CAPITAL PROJECTS WORK? - A. The allocation of costs to capital orders has dozens of steps and is a complex systematic process.
-In accordance with the Stipulation and Agreement approved by the Commission in the Company's last ISRS cases, Case Nos.
-GO-2019-0115 and GO-2019-0116, the Company presented an overview to Staff and OPC in June 2019 that explained this process
+A. No, the process for allocating costs to ISRS and capital projects for Spire Missouri has not fundamentally changed in at least the last couple of decades.
+I can personally attest that there have not been any significant changes in the process during the five years that I have worked for the Company.
+I am also confident based on my discussions with long term employees familiar with past practices in this area that our current approach for allocating costs to capital projects is consistent with those long standing past practices.

-- and the components of overhead costs in detail.
-A copy of this presentation is attached as

-Schedule TWK-1 to my direct testimony. - As the Company explained in that presentation, the types of costs charged to capital orders can be broken down into 3 main categories:

-- Direct charges These include direct labor and payroll charged to capital orders, purchases of materials, and issuance of material from inventory.
-Costs incurred by third-party construction companies are also classified as direct. - Overhead (Operational) These include operational overhead costs supporting the construction of assets such as field operations support and supervision, transportation including equipment and vehicles, and operations services including engineering and GIS. - 3.
-Overhead (Employee benefits, Shared service and Administrative and General (A&G)) These include non-operational overhead costs supporting construction activities.
-The largest cost in this category is comprised of employee benefits such as medical insurance and pension.
-Other costs include the salaries and general expense of shared service and A&G support, insurance costs, claims, payroll taxes and AFUDC; all of which are properly allocated to construction projects.

-Q. ARE THESE DESCRIPTIONS OF OVERHEAD COSTS CONSISTENT WITH OPC'S UNDERSTANDING OF THE TERM?
+18 Q. HOW DOES THIS LONG-STANDING PROCESS FOR ALLOCATING COSTS ĩ and the components of overhead costs in detail.
+A copy of this presentation is attached as 2 Schedule TWK-1 to my direct testimony.
+3 As the Company explained in that presentation, the types of costs charged to capital orders 4 can be broken down into 3 main categories: 5 1.
+Direct charges - These include direct labor and payroll charged to capital orders, 6 purchases of materials, and issuance of material from inventory.
+Costs incurred by 7 third-party construction companies are also classified as direct.
+8 2.
+Overhead (Operational) - These include operational overhead costs supporting the 9 construction of assets such as field operations support and supervision, transportation 10 including equipment and vehicles, and operations services including engineering and 11 GIS.
+12 3.
+Overhead (Employee benefits, Shared service and Administrative and General (A&G)) 13 - These include non-operational overhead costs supporting construction activities.
+The 14 largest cost in this category is comprised of employee benefits such as medical 15 insurance and pension.
+Other costs include the salaries and general expense of shared 16 service and A&G support, insurance costs, claims, payroll taxes and AFUDC; all of 17 which are properly allocated to construction projects.
+18 Q, ARE THESE DESCRIPTIONS OF OVERHEAD COSTS CONSISTENT WITH 19 OPC'S UNDERSTANDING OF THE TERM?
+20 A. It is apparent from my review of the record in the Company's last ISRS cases, that OPC 21 did not have a clear understanding of what costs are included in the overheads allocated to 22 capital projects at the time it first raised concerns regarding the magnitude of those costs.
+23 For example, OPC did not appear to understand that as defined by the Company, overhead